kymppi/new.midka.dev/README.md

 └── package.json
 ```

-In the `config/` there are few `.json` files my configuration (social media, technologies, projects).
+In the `config/` there are few `.json` files with my configuration (social media, technologies, projects).

-Images aka static assets are located at `public/` directory.
+Images a.k.a static assets are located at `public/` directory.
 And images/logos for projects are at `public/projects/`.

 ## 🧞 Commands